Protospace/spaceport/apiserver/docs/source/dev_apiserver.md

 # API Server Development Setup

-This guide assumes you are using Debian GNU/Linux 10 or Ubuntu 20.04 LTS.
-If you aren't, just spin up a VPN with the correct version.
+This guide assumes you are using Debian GNU/Linux 11 or Ubuntu 20.04 LTS.
+If you aren't, just spin up a VM with the correct version.
 Things break if you don't.

 ## Install Dependencies